Conte Vistarino – Italian Pinot Pioneers

 Ruby/Garnet coloured, a shade deeper than Tavernetto, Pernice is the most elegant expression of these three Cru.
 Less aromatic, with a densely textured palate.
 Strawberries and cassis fruit with silky-smooth tannins before balsamic and saline notes on the long finish.

 It’s a Gambero Rosso Tre Bicchieri award winner.
 Meanwhile, a 2013 bottle of Pernice had the benefit of extra bottle age, so was more aromatic and nuanced, showing herbs, tobacco and forest floor on the nose and palate.
-SimplyWinesDirect and Ministry of Drinks 2013, £26.49
+The Italine Wine, £36.20

 The highest plot, at 400 metres altitude, with a west/southwest aspect.
 The Calcareous clay soil here also contains stones and sand, so is more free-draining.
 There’s a sharper contrast between day and night temperatures too.
 Unlike Tavernetto and Pernice, this cuvée has 10% whole bunches in fermentation, which shows as a little extra tannic texture.
 Not quite as elegant as Pernice, (at least at this young stage) but with a higher acidity that seems to make it slightly more vibrant.
 That balsamic note is again present on the finish.
 Of the three, Bertone probably is the wine that needs more time to show its best.
 Awarded Tre Bicchieri.
-Not yet available in the UK, expect a similar price to Pernice.
+The Italian Wine £35.90

 Just like with any fine Burgundy, with these wines, I’d recommend game and game birds, terrines, and roast meats, especially lamb.
 For those looking for a match with local Italian cuisine, try Pavia rice Risotto with mushrooms, or the classic Osso Buco.